 Lake Atitlán in June

-Lake Atitlán in June sits right at the edge of dry and wet season, which means calmer water than you will find later in rainy season and mountains that are just starting to turn green again.
+Lake Atitlán in June sits right at the edge of dry and rainy season.
+The water can still be calmer than later in the rainy season, the mountains are starting to turn green again, and the clouds often make the volcano views more dramatic rather than less beautiful.

 ✨ MORNING ACTIVITY

-A morning art and culture tour in San Juan La Laguna pairs well with a June trip, especially if you are timing your visit around the San Pedro festival next door.
+A morning art and culture tour in San Juan La Laguna pairs well with a June trip, especially if you are timing your visit around the San Juan or San Pedro patronal festivals.

 More on the lake: my Lake Atitlán bucket list and best things to do at the lake with kids.